Raspberry Pi driver for the REXYGEN system

 It is assumed by default, that the PiFace Digital board is configured to have the address 0.
 If it is not the case, the address must be included in the input/output flag.
 E.g. RPI__PFO3C2 refers to the 4th output of the PiFace Digital card with address 2.

-2.2.3 The UniPi v1.1 expansion board
+2.2.3 The Unipi v1.1 expansion board

-Necessary IODRV block configuration for UniPi v1.1 expansion board:
+Necessary IODRV block configuration for Unipi v1.1 expansion board:

 • Block name UNP